 Phone: +61 2 6773 2500

 My academic career began in 1976 as a temporary junior lecturer at the University of South Africa in Pretoria.
-In 1978 I took up a temporary position in the Economics Department at Rhodes University, Grahamstown, South Africa and held this job in a tenured capacity until 1987.
+In 1978 I took up a temporary position in the Economics Department at Rhodes University, Grahamstown, South Africa and then held this job in a tenured capacity until 1987.
 In 1985 I taught at East Carolina State University, Greenville N.C., U.S.A. and moved to Australia in February 1988 as a lecturer in the (then) Department of Economics at the University of New England.
 During a 1991 sabbatical I taught at the University of Cape Town for six months and at Creighton University, Omaha, Nebraska for a further six months.
 In 2002, I spent nine months on sabbatical leave teaching at Yokohama National University in Yokohama, Japan.
 I secured a Hobart Houghton Research Fellowship in the Department of Economics at Rhodes University, Grahamstown, South Africa, and spent a month researching at that institution in early 2003.
 In 2006/07, I spent six months as a Visiting Foreign Scholar at Yokohama National University in Yokohama and a further month at that institution as a Visiting Foreign Scholar in June 2009.
 From December 2010 onwards, every year I have spent the two month period (December/January) as a Visiting Researcher at Yokohama National University.
+In 2016, I spent a five month sabbatical at Yokohama National University.
+In 2018/19 I spent a further seven month sabbatical as a Visiting Researcher at Yokohama National University.
+Over the period September 2019 to 30 June 2020 I was a Visiting Researcher at Yokohama National University.
 I enjoy drinking, cricket and rugby.

 BA, BA(Hons), MA, PhD (Rhodes)